danchepkwony/rootPractice/README.md

 I took [this dataset](https://archive.ics.uci.edu/ml/datasets/student+performance) and parsed the csv file so it could be read by Root.

+It contains various data of students in a math class, including their final grade on a 20 point scale.

-If G3 >= 10.8, the grade was passing.
+If their final grade was greater than or equal to 10.8, the grade was passing.
 Passing grades were signal events while failing grades were background.

+I attempted to use other variables: study time, past failures, health, absences, school, and first term grade (G1) to predict if the student would pass or fail.

 ## Input variables